mach-kernel/runscope_statuspage/README.md

 - `status` must be either `investigating|identified|monitoring|resolved`.
 - RunScope likes to throw ISEs if you specify invalid IDs or names, just keep this in mind.

+#### I want bindings!

+Have them! `RunscopeStatuspage::RunscopeAPI` and `RunscopeStatuspage::StatuspageAPI` contain partial coverage of each service's API.

 ### Glossary

 - bucket: A group of radars/tests.